Blazemeter/helm-crane/README.md

 ## [2.0] Usage
-There are 2 methods for installing this Helm chart, or any Helm chart for that matter.
-In any case, the user will need Harbour_ID, Ship_ID & Auth_token from Blazemeter.
+To start with, Blazemeter user will need Harbour_ID, Ship_ID & Auth_token from Blazemeter.

 ### [2.1] Here is how to generate Harbour_ID, Ship_ID and Auth_token
 1. Get the Harbour_ID, Ship_ID and Auth_token through BlazeMeter GUI